-Sale earns 1.7 Box-Toppers points for being AL Player of the Day, giving him 18.1 for the season.
-He maintains his second-place spot in Box-Toppers season player rankings—he was passed by Scherzer (18.4 points), who was in third place, but he passes Yankees pitcher Luis Severino (16.7 points), who moves from first to third place.
-Passing Severino, Sale rises to first place among AL pitchers in 2018 Box-Toppers points.
+Sale earns 1.7 Box-Toppers points for being AL Player of the Day, giving him 17.1 for the season.
+He rises from fourth to second place in Box-Toppers season player rankings and rises to first place among AL pitchers, passing previous leader, Severino (16.7).

 National League Batter of the Day—David Freese of the Pirates homered and went 3-for-3, scoring once and driving in five runs, in the 5-4 win over the Mets.

 American League Batter of the Day—Adam Jones of the Orioles hit a three-run homer and went 3-for-5, scoring twice and driving in four runs, in the 15-5 win over the Rays.